 The opportunity to develop a sister school relationship was offered to the school through the Asia Education Foundation.

-The Asia Expo is an initiative developed by Bomaderry High School Deputy Principal Jo Parson and teacher librarian Marion Hing to promote awareness and understanding of the Asia region.
+The Asia Expo is an initiative developed by Bomaderry High School Deputy Principal Jo Parsons and teacher librarian Marion Hing to promote awareness and understanding of the Asia region.

 The Asia Expo gives local primary students the opportunity to work collaboratively with Bomaderry High School students in the development of culturally relevant activities focusing on the arts and cultures from Asia.

 “Bomaderry High School students put together an interesting array of cultural activities for primary school students to enjoy and learn from.
 This was a great experience for both the primary and high school students.” – Milly 4E student